 In the drop-down menu, select one of the data types for the line chart report.

 (Optional) Export the line chart report to a CSV file.
-See Exporting Analytics to a CSV File|topic=Exporting Analytics to a CSV File.
+See Exporting Analytics to a CSV File.

 In the line chart, hover over data to display the exact data quantity for the date.